JEThornley/COMM420/content/session2/demo.md

 {{< video src="Floormarkets.m4v" controls="yes" >}}

 <h3>Trading and Markets: Mandatory Readings</h3>
 <p>You’ve now had a brief introduction to the need for trade, how trade leads to specialization, and why markets were formed.
 Now, delve a little deeper and get some alternative perspectives on some of these topics.
-Please read a minimum of 2 of the following sources.
+Please read a **minimum of three** of the following sources.
 </p>

 1. <h4>Why Do Countries Trade?</h4>